 First, alcohol by itself does not digest similar to carbohydrates in the body.
 Alcohol is not a macronutrient.
 It provides calories, but has no other metabolic benefit.
 What does this mean?
 It is an empty calorie.
 Alcohol is metabolically similar to a fatty acid.
 However, the sugary sodas and mixers in cocktails are a different story…

 Second, moderate consumption of red wine is thought to be good for heart health.
 This health claim stems from the presence of antioxidants, called polyphenols, that are present in red wine.
 A polyphenol called resveratrol is specifically thought to have health benefits and play a role in preventing heart disease.
 However, the research on resveratrol and its role in preventing heart disease has mixed results.
-More research needs to be done to determine if resveratrol plays a role in prevention of heart disease.
+More research needs to be done to determine if resveratrol plays a role in prevention of heart disease1.

 Resveratrol is found in red grapes.
 Since red grapes are used to make red wine, resveratrol is also found in red wine.
 It’s no secret that fruit contains antioxidants, which are beneficial to our health.
-If you really wanted the potential health benefits of resveratrol, you could simply eat grapes.
+If you really wanted the potential health benefits of resveratrol, you could simply eat grapes1.
 It is not recommended to start drinking red wine to lower risk of heart disease as drinking alcohol can increase your risk for certain health problems.

 Antioxidants are beneficial to our health.
 However, in the case of red wine, you would most likely need to drink such large quantities of red wine to gain any benefits from the antioxidants.
 Any benefits from the antioxidants would be outweighed by the damage the alcohol would do to your liver.
 So could moderate consumption of red wine have potential health benefits?
 Personally, I’m not convinced..